Which "Life"-Like Systems Have Gliders?

 I have investigated whether gliders exist in many semitotalistic rules similar to Life, where the behavior of a cell depends only on its own state and the number of live neighbors.
 The results show that the existence of gliders is commonplace, contradicting Wolfram and calling into question his classification of cellular automata.

-Paper describing my glider search program and MSRI talk on streaming video
+"Searching for spaceships", my paper describing a glider search program, and MSRI talk on streaming video

 Rules with self-replicating patterns